Lethja/Newth/Watcom/README.md

 #### Build time

-Depending on the hardware being used to build Newth long periods may pass without any output printed to the screen.
+Depending on the hardware being used to build Newth long periods may pass without any output printed on the screen.
 Expected build times are listed below:

 | Market Name       | ISA      | Clock  | Build time (up to) |